Products

 Treasury Bills

 Treasury Bills are money market instruments offered to finance short term debt obligation of the Government of India.
-These short term instruments aid in pluging in the short term liquidity mismatches of the Central Government.
+These short-term instruments aid in plugging in the short-term liquidity mismatches of the Central Government.
 In simple words, it acts as the working capital of the Central Government.

-Just as in case of Dated G-Secs and SDLs, non competitive bidding is allowed in T-Bills.
+Treasury Bills are discounted instruments i.e. they are issued at a discount to par value.
+These are issued through the auction process and the Market Stabilisation Scheme.
+Just as in case of dated G-Secs and SDLs, non-competitive bidding is allowed in Treasury Bills.
 However, participation in the same is restricted only to State Governments, eligible Provident Funds, select foreign central banks and is not available to the co-operative banks for proprietary bids.
-Also, in case of T-Bills, the amount accepted for non-competitive bids is over and above the notified amount and no limit has been placed on the maximum amount that can be bid under this facility.
+Also, in case of Treasury Bills, the amount accepted for non-competitive bids is over and above the notified amount and no limit has been placed on the maximum amount that can be bid under this facility.

-Clients interested buying/selling T-Bills may contact our Sales Personnel on 022-66202224/25/28.
-We endeavor to provide the best possible returns to our clients, keeping in line with their overall investment objectives.
+Clients interested buying/selling Treasury Bills may contact our Sales Personnel on 022-66202224/25/28.
+We endeavour to provide the best possible returns to our clients, keeping in line with their overall investment objectives.

 Latest News